nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 3.10.
 Finding all tasks containing any keyword in the task name or description: `find`

-Finds tasks that satisfy given parameters
+Finds tasks that satisfy given parameters<br>
 Format: find KEYWORDS [dl/DATE]

 > finds tasks whose task name or description contains any of the given keywords